-Uses the Software Logic Application to receive and process a request for a process.
+It uses the Software Logic Application to receive and process a request for a process.

 The Database Layer

-stores and recovers all data.Database Layer handles both the application elements of the R/3 Framework and the working data of the enterprise.
+stores and recovers all data.
+The database layer handles both the application elements of the R/3 Framework and the operational data of the enterprise.
 Applications are downloaded from the database as needed, loaded into the application layer, and run from there.

 The database layer includes an engine whose sole function is to store and retrieve data on behalf of the application layer.
 SAP R/3 uses the industry-standard database access language SQL (pronounced “SEE”-“QUEL”-Structured Query Language) as an interface for accessing its supporting database